 If you earn overtime during an IVA you will have to pay some of this into the Arrangement.
-The amount you can keep depends whether the payment is regular or a one off.
+Generally speaking it will not mean that the Arrangement is paid off more quickly.

 Included in this article:

-- What if you earn Regular Overtime during an IVA?
+- Can you keep overtime payments earned during an IVA?

-- Does earning Overtime mean your IVA is paid early?
+- Does overtime mean your IVA will be paid off early?

 Want help to start an IVA?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts

-You may only get the opportunity to earn overtime every now and then.
-Because they are not guaranteed these type of earnings should not be included as part of your standard monthly income calculation.
+You may get the opportunity to earn overtime.
+Because it is not guaranteed, this type of earnings will not have been included as part of your normal monthly income calculation.

-However if at any time you do earn extra money you must tell your Insolvency Practitioner (IP).
-They will tell you if any of it has to be paid into your IVA.
+However if at any time you do earn extra money, you must tell your IVA company.
+They will normally need you to pay some of it into your Arrangement.

 Generally speaking you can earn up to an additional 10% of your normal income in any one month and keep all of this.
 But anything over 10% must be split 50/50 between you and the Arrangement.

-If you earn overtime and pay more into your IVA as a result it will not be paid off any earlier.
+If you earn overtime and pay more into your IVA, the Arrangement will not be paid off any earlier.
 You still have to make all of your remaining payments.
 Your creditors are just paid back more of their debt.

 The only time your Arrangement could be paid early as a result of extra payments is if the extra you pay is sufficient to cover the total of your original debt plus fees and interest.